dotnet/arcade/Documentation/CorePackages/Publishing.md

 # Arcade SDK Publishing Infrastructure

-This document describes the infrastructure provided by the Arcade SDK for publishing build artifacts.
+This document describes the infrastructure provided by the Arcade SDK for publishing build assets.

 ## Main differences to previous approaches